aragos/tichu-tournament/docs/api.md

 Fetches the list of all the registered scores for board_no.

 #### Request Header
-Optional.
-Necessary only for non-tournament owners.
 <!-- time 4 code -->
     X-tichu-pair-code: MANQ
+    X-position: E

-* `X-tichu-pair-code`: 4 character capitalized identifier of one of the pairs involved in this hand.
+* `X-tichu-pair-code`: Optional.
+Necessary only for non-tournament owners.
+4 character capitalized identifier of one of the pairs involved in this hand.
   This ID is the same as returned from `GET /tournaments/:id/pairid/:pair_no`
+* `X-position`: Required.
+Point of view from which the hand is sorted.
+One of "E" or "N"

 #### Request